mikan-atomoki/can-I-run-this-LLM/README.md

      KV_Cache = 2 * n_elements * (cache_bit / 8) / 1e9
      ```

-3. **CUDA Buffer**
+3. **CUDA Buffer footprint**
-   - An overhead buffer is added to account for CUDA memory management, which is set by default to 0.5 GB.
+   - An overhead buffer is added to account for CUDA memory management, which is set by default to 0.5 GB multiplicated by the amount of GPUs.

 4. **Total VRAM Calculation**
    - The total VRAM requirement is the sum of the model weights, KV cache, and CUDA overhead.